Untold Stories Grant Awards

 Monitoring

-- All projects will be asked to keep a minimum of 3 case studies that demonstrate the impact of the funded work.
+- All projects will be asked to keep 1 case study that demonstrate the impact of the funded work.

-- All projects will be required to keep a data sheet that registers the demographic information of their participants.
+- All projects will be required to keep a data sheet that registers the demographic information of their participants and numbers attending.

-- All projects in receipt of an award are required to take part in a participatory evaluation showcase event during September 2025.
+- All projects in receipt of an award are required to take part in a participatory evaluation showcase event lasting 3 hours.
+Date, time and venue TBC.

 - All projects will be required to complete a simple written evaluation that finalises all the collected data and information.